reihaneeee/AIAgentProject/README.md

 Polyglot Persistence: Understanding the distinct advantages of different database paradigms—using a graph database (Neo4j) for its powerful relationship modeling and a vector database for efficient semantic retrieval.

 LLM as an Agent: Moving beyond simple text generation to use an LLM as the "brain" of an autonomous system that can perceive (get tasks), plan (create a schedule), and act (call APIs).

 Retrieval-Augmented Generation (RAG): Implementing a retrieval system to provide the LLM with long-term memory and external context, significantly improving the quality and personalization of its responses.

+Retrieval-Augmented Generation (RAG): Implementing a retrieval system to provide the LLM with long-term memory and external context, significantly improving the quality and personalization of its responses.